dojo/docs/dijit/info.rst

   var widget = dijit.byNode(node); // now, w == widget
   widget.show();

-Note: it typically doesn't take that many lines to use `dijit.byNode <dijit/byNode>`_, this was a crafted example to illustrate the relationship between widgets and its ``domNode`` property.
+Note: it typically doesn't take that many lines to use :ref:`dijit.byNode <dijit/byNode>`, this was a crafted example to illustrate the relationship between widgets and its ``domNode`` property.
 Most typically one would use ``byNode`` in some kind of event handler outside of the widget code:

 .. code-block :: javascript
   :linenos: